Horncn/Scra/README.md

 # Scra
-This is a parody to scratch, mostly written in vanilla js
+This is a bad parody to scratch